Northern Ireland

 But they could not vote to leave -

-they had to wait until parliament deigned to allow them to go.
+they had to wait until parliament allowed them to go.

-The first democratic (large numbers of voters, all religions, secret ballot)
+The first truly democratic (large numbers of voters, all religions, secret ballot)

 election in Ireland